Cloud Ready Solutions

 Acronis Cyber Protect Cloud

 Acronis Cyber Protect Cloud bundles backup, anti-malware, EDR, DLP, and email security into a single platform.
 It has been the #1 rated backup product on G2 for three consecutive years (including Fall 2025) and is used by 21,000+ service providers globally.
-M365 backup pricing is approximately $4.25/user/month.
+M365 backup pricing is approximately USD $4.25/user/month.
 Acronis scans backup data for malware during restore, which adds a security layer that pure backup tools do not offer.
 Licensing can be complex, with separate tiers for backup, security, and management features.

 Head-to-head comparison